neo4j-rstats/rmd4j/README.md

 You can set:

-  - `cypher_bin` the path to your cypher-shell bin
+  - `neo4j_home` the path to your Neo4J home directory
   - `neo4j_user` your Neo4J username
   - `neo4j_passwd` your Neo4J username
   - `neo4j_format` the format of the output (either auto, verbose, or plain, default is “plain”)
-  - `neo4j_adress` the url of the cluster, default is “bolt://localhost:7687”
+  - `neo4j_adress` the url of the server, default is “bolt://localhost:7687”

 As this chunk might contain some sensible information (like you